davatorium/rofi/doc/rofi-script.5.markdown

  * **delim**:       Set the delimiter for for next rows.
 Default is '\n' and this option should finish with this.
 Only call this on first call of script, it is remembered for consecutive calls.
  * **no-custom**:   If set to 'true'; only accept listed entries, ignore custom input.
  * **use-hot-keys**: If set to true, it enabled the Custom keybindings for script.
 Warning this breaks the normal rofi flow.
  * **keep-selection**: If set, the selection is not moved to the first entry, but the current position is maintained.
+The filter is cleared.
+ * **new-selection**: If `keep-selection` is set, this allows you to override the selected entry (absolute position).
  * **data**:         Passed data to the next execution of the script via **ROFI_DATA**.
  * **theme**:       Small theme snippet to f.e. change the background color of a widget.